-The Univ. at Buffalo/SUNY Department of Neurology, Jacobs Neurological Institute, of the Jacobs School of Medicine and Biomedical Sciences again will have a large presence at the American Academy of Neurology (AAN) Annual Meeting to be held April 22-28, 2017 in Boston.
-Between scientific and educational sessions, the department will conduct over 30 presentations.
-Research topics include multiple sclerosis (MS), neuroimaging, stroke, headache, central nervous system malignancies, experimental autoimmune encephalomyelitis (a model for MS), and the history of neurology.
-Department faculty listed as first, senior or co-authors on the abstracts include Drs.
-Ralph Benedict, Marilou Ching, Christopher Deline, Michael Dwyer, Edward Fine, David Hojnacki, Amit Kandel, Channa Kolb, Ping Li, Ashkan Mowla, Murali Ramanathan, Melissa Rayhill, Robert Sawyer, Ferdinand Schweser, Bianca Weinstock-Guttman, and Robert Zivadinov.
-Neurology residents and fellows include Drs.
-Muhammad Ahmed, Ashish Arora, Hao Cheng, Svetlana Eckert, Rabia Ghazi, Haris Kamal, Rakesh Magun, Sandhya Mehla, Harshit Shah, Brian Trummer, and Daniela Zambrano.
-Research staff and other collaborators are Rahil Ahmed, Nicola Bertolino, Ellen Carl, Annemarie Crumlish, Jackie Durfee, Sirin Gandhi, Jesper Hagemeier, Dejan Jakimovski, Katelyn Kavak, Navdeep Lail, Clair Modica, Muhammad Nadeem, Deepa Ramasamy, and Michelle Sudyn.
+The Univ. at Buffalo/SUNY Department of Neurology, Jacobs School of Medicine and Biomedical Sciences once again had a large presence at the 2019 American Academy of Neurology (AAN) Annual Meeting held May 4-10 in Philadelphia.
+Between scientific and educational sessions, the department had some 35 presentations.
+Research topics included multiple sclerosis, neuroimaging, stroke, epilepsy, neuromuscular disorders, cognition, and history of neurology.
+Department and affiliated faculty listed as first or co-authors on abstracts include Drs.
+Ralph Benedict, Marilou Ching, Michael Dwyer, Osman Farooq, Edward Fine, Sarah Finnegan, David Hojnacki, Channa Kolb, Alexis Lizarraga, Murali Ramanathan, Ferdinand Schweser, Nicholas Silvestri, Kinga Szigeti, Caila Vaughn, Arie Weinstock, Bianca Weinstock-Guttman, Gil Wolfe, and Robert Zivadinov.
+Neurology residents/fellows and medical students included Svetlana Eckert, Haris Kamal, Nicole Khezri, and Daniela Zambrano among others.
+Numerous research associates in the department and the Buffalo Neuroimaging Analysis Center were also listed on the abstracts.